taafouch/shopping_cart/README.md

 3. Write tests for your changes.
 4. Ensure all tests pass before submitting a pull request.
 5. Update the documentation if you're introducing new features or changing functionality.
+6. Make sure your changes are compatible with both Python 2.7 and Python 3.

 ## License